 Registered for Sprint Triathlon During Proton Treatment

-Hugh took Dr. Martell's advice seriously.
+Hugh took that advice seriously.
 He began to swim on a regular basis at the Drayson pool; he rode his bike daily around town; and at the urging of his daughter, during her visit early on in his treatment, Hugh began running.
 “At that time, I had not run in probably 36 years,” Hugh said.
 “The first mile with her was brutal," but, Hugh persevered.
 And soon after, he did something he never would have considered doing in his younger days—he signed up for the “TINMAN” sprint triathlon in neighboring town, San Bernardino, during his proton treatment.

 Today, eight years later, Hugh's feeling great and his health is good.
 He works full-time; he frequently takes part in local road races; he bikes, and he swims.
 Hugh recently completed a triathlon in Florida followed by his 200th competitive event at a half marathon in Atlanta.